mohamad-supangat/Quote_today/README.md

-# Serial Experiments Lain
+# Tamako Market

-Arisu Mizuki
+Kunio Yaobi

-If you aren't remembered, then you never existed.
+If you think music is only made of sounds, you're mistaken.
+Silence is also part of music.